PyCSP/pycsp_classic/README.md

 implement CSP processes.
 For the more recent implementations, please see https://github.com/runefriborg/pycsp

+More information (and history) can also be found at http://www.cs.uit.no/~johnm/code/PyCSP/

 Acknowledgements:
 - Thanks to Robert Brewer (rwb123@gmail.com) for patches adding